taislin/cosmotactics/ROADMAP.md

 ### **v1.0.0: Official Release**

 _The culmination of all previous updates, resulting in a stable, feature-rich, and well-balanced tactical roguelike experience._

+---

+## Notes

+1. Defensive & Endurance Missions
+   These missions flip the script from offense to defense, forcing players to manage positioning and resources over time.
+   Holdout / Defend the LZ: The squad must defend a specific area (like the shuttle landing zone or a vital piece of equipment) for a set number of turns against incoming waves of enemies.
+Success isn't about killing everyone, but simply surviving the onslaught.
+This emphasizes positioning, overwatch, and ammo conservation.
+   Escort / Rescue: The squad must locate a friendly NPC (a downed pilot, a scientist, a VIP) and safely escort them back to the extraction zone.
+The NPC would be vulnerable and might have unique AI (e.g., panics, follows poorly), making them a liability to protect.
+This tests the player's ability to protect a weak point in their formation.
+   Rearguard Action: A variation of Holdout where the squad must cover the retreat of another (off-screen) force.
+They must hold a chokepoint for X turns and then successfully fall back to their own extraction point, facing enemies that are actively trying to push past them.
+2. Stealth & Sabotage Missions
+   These missions reward careful, quiet advancement and punish loud mistakes.
+   Infiltration / Data Heist: The squad must reach a specific terminal or object deep within an enemy-controlled level without raising a general alarm.
+Raising the alarm (e.g., being spotted by a specific "Watcher" enemy, firing loud weapons) could trigger infinite enemy spawns or a mission failure timer, forcing a frantic escape.
+   Sabotage: The squad must plant a beacon or explosive on several (e.g., 3-5) key objectives scattered across the map.
+The challenge is reaching all of them before being overwhelmed.
+Once the last charge is set, a timer starts for extraction.
+   Capture / Abduction: Instead of killing an HVT, the mission is to subdue it.
+This would require a special non-lethal weapon (like a stun rifle or tranquilizer).
+The "captured" alien would then need to be physically carried back to the shuttle, encumbering one of your soldiers and making the retreat much more difficult.
+3. Exploration & Puzzle Missions
+   These missions focus less on direct combat and more on exploration and environmental interaction.
+   Survey / Exploration: The objective is to reach and scan several "points of interest" on the map.
+These points might be in difficult-to-reach locations or guarded by environmental hazards rather than hordes of enemies.
+The challenge is traversal and resource management (especially oxygen) over a large, potentially confusing map.
+   Reactivation: The squad must find a central power generator and several consoles across the map.
+They need to turn on the generator first, which might alert enemies, and then activate the consoles in a specific sequence to complete the mission.
+This adds a light puzzle element to the tactical layer.
+   Recovery Under Pressure: A "smash and grab" mission.
+The artifact or objective is located in a highly hazardous area (e.g., a room that fills with acid, a collapsing cavern).
+The player has a very limited number of turns to get in, grab the item, and get out before the environment itself becomes lethal.
+4. Dynamic & Multi-Stage Missions
+   These are more complex scenarios that could combine elements from other mission types.
+   The Bait & Switch: The initial objective is simple (e.g., "Retrieve Data").
+Upon reaching the objective, it's revealed to be a trap.
+The mission instantly changes to a "Holdout" or "Escape to a new, distant extraction point" while being ambushed from all sides.
+   Chain Mission: Completing an objective on one level (e.g., finding a keycard) is required to unlock the objective on the next level down.
+This would require players to delve multiple levels deep and then successfully extract all the way back up.
+   Pursuit: The squad is tasked with chasing a specific, fast-moving enemy HVT across the map.
+The HVT doesn't fight but actively flees, potentially leading the squad through ambushes and environmental hazards.
+The goal is to corner and eliminate it before it escapes off the edge of the map.